projectpotos/projectpotos.github.io/docs/guide/iso-build/how-to-build.md

 ## Build your own container image

 If you want to build the build container image yourself, have a look at the [`potos-iso-builder`](https://github.com/projectpotos/potos-iso-builder) repo.
-All the container relevant files are in the container subdirectory.
-And described in the [README](https://github.com/projectpotos/potos-iso-builder/blob/main/README.md)
+All the container relevant files are in the container subdirectory and are described in the [README](https://github.com/projectpotos/potos-iso-builder/blob/main/README.md)